Cloud-Stars1/Prepare-Data-for-Looker-Dashboards-and-Reports-Challenge-Lab/cloudstarsGSP346.md

 1. Click **Explore > Airports**.
 2. Click **State** and **Facility Type Dimensions**.
 Click **Count Measure**.
 Make sure the Airports **Facility Type** column is in descending sort order.
 3. In the left pane, hover the cursor over the **Facility Type**, click the **Pivot data** button.
 Set the row limit to **[dynamic ASSIGNED LIMIT]**.
 4. In the data section, make sure the Airports Count column is in descending order.
 Clicking the column reorders it.
-For visualization, make sure the type is set to Table.
+5. For visualization, make sure the type is set to **Table**.
-5. Click **RUN**.
+6. Click **RUN**.
-6. Save the visualization as a Look.
+7. Save the visualization as a Look.
 Title it: **[dynamic Look2 title]**

 ---